yogendra-j/yogendra-j.github.io/_posts/2024-05-26- Database Isolation Levels: MySQL vs PgSQL.md

 date: 2024-05-26 00:00:00 +0530
 categories: [isolation, sql]
 tags: [database, db, read uncommitted, repeatable read]     # TAG names should always be lowercase
+description: A detailed comparison of isolation levels in MySQL and PostgreSQL (PgSQL), including their implementations and default settings using practical examples with docker container and SQL queries.
 ---

 ### Introduction